 The car is HPI clear and free from accident damage.
 It is close to 170,000 miles and has been in regular use its entire life.

-In the latter part of 2020 the car will be prepared for sale.
-The air conditioning which I have just completed replacing the evaporator on will be gassed and checked over by an air conditioning specialist, a door check strap will be replaced and new sill rocker covers will be fitted colour coded to the car as per my original plans earlier this year.
-It will want for nothing.
+In late October 2020 the car was prepared for sale.
+The air conditioning which I have just completed replacing the evaporator on will be gassed and checked over by an air conditioning specialist, both door check straps replaced, chassis legs, new sill rocker covers colour coded, all new engine tinware, a new exhaust and catalytic converter, new tyres.
+Invoices for all this work total £7,500.
+It wants for nothing.
 Seriously.

 Cars like this are a rare find, and cost comparisons hard to reference.
 When I commissioned the 3.8 rebuild two years ago there was a narrow body C2 with 140k mileage and a 3.8 build listed with RPM Technic at £65k.
 It sold very quickly.
 There was wide body car with similar mileage to my car was listed with Northway at £58k October 2020 but with the original 3.6 motor only a barometer for a non X51 conversion – it sold quickly.
 The only 1997 3.8 conversion wide body like my car currently for sale is a 993 C4S listed at Hofmann’s for £110k.